BrooksCunningham/fastly-waf-better-practices/README.md

 # Unofficial better practices for the Fastly Next Gen WAF
 The Fastly Next Gen WAF (Signal Sciences) is amazing right out of the box.
 We can use the framework that it provides to provide more suggestions about how to get the most out of the product.
 This repository provides the following functionaliy.

-* Block traffic from known suspicious sources
+* Block attack traffic from known suspicious sources
 * Consolidate the various malicious attack traffic into a single signal
 * Discover login endpoints
 * Discover card endpoints